Huajiang Canyon Bridge

-The Huajiang Canyon Bridge (花江峡谷大桥) is a suspension bridge in Guizhou, China that opened in late September 2025.
+The Huajiang Canyon Bridge (花江峡谷大桥) is an alpine suspension bridge in Guizhou province, China, that opened in late September 2025.
 The bridge crosses the Beipan River as it passes through the deep Huajiang Canyon and is the world's highest bridge, measuring 625 m from the bridge deck to the bottom of the gorge.
 It surpassed the previous highest bridge, the Duge Bridge, which crosses the same river 200 km upstream.
 The bridge was opened to the public on 28 September 2025.

 Background

-Among the reasons for the construction of the bridge were the revitalization of a very rural region, and the promotion of tourism, with the projected creation of a center for extreme sports at the bottom of the canyon.
-Guizhou is economically depressed, exceptionally rugged, and for much of its history isolated from the rest of China by its karst topography.
-The canyon crossing time, which previously took 70 minutes, will be reduced to just over one minute.
+Among the reasons for the construction of the bridge were the revitalization of Guizhou, a very remote and poor mountainous province, and the promotion of tourism, with the projected creation of a center for extreme sports at the bottom of the canyon.
+Guizhou has been economically depressed, exceptionally rugged, and for much of its history isolated from the rest of China by its karst topography.
+The canyon crossing time, which previously took 70 minutes via mountain passes and ferries, was reduced to just over one minute via the new alpine highway.